tayvano/lazarus-bluenoroff-research/hacks-and-thefts/truflation.md

 ## Details

 Another company that had hired multiple IT workers.

-Then founder keys were compromised.
+Then founder's keys were compromised.

-Express VPN.
+Express VPN with Korea language settings.

+All funds consolidated @ 0xb1CF7880351E6D16313C03a6686B4c8a5bA6372a on Ethereum inititally.

+Telegram, Twitter, Facebook were taken over by the threat actors at the time of the theft.
+However there has not (yet) been any indication of them being used to do anything (?).

 ## On-chain